 - Ballet is for anyone.
 You can be a complete novice and walk into a beginning ballet class and reap great benefits from just one class.
 Of course, as with any exercise, you will get better with more practice.

 Tai chi began in China as a martial art, but as it developed, it took on the purpose of enhancing physical and mental health.
 It is a series of low impact, weight bearing, and aerobic movements that enhance physical and mental health.
 There are a variety of styles of tai chi, but they all involve slow, gentle movements, deep breathing and meditation — sometimes called “moving meditation.”
-Tai chi is believed to improve the flow of energy in the body, leading to better health and providing a wide range of benefits.
+Tai chi is believed to improve the flow of energy in the body, leading to healthy living and providing a wide range of benefits.

 A tai chi class might include the following: